alastria/alastria-node-quorum/README.md

 }

 ```

-## Changelog

-### Monitoring 2022/06/16

-Alastria T Network dashboard is at https://alastria-netstats2.planisys.net:8443/login , user alastria, pass alastria

-In order for your Node to be listed here please run geth with following options:

-* --metrics --metrics.expensive --pprof --pprofaddr=0.0.0.0

-and open port 6060 to IP address 185.180.8.152

 ## Operation documents of Alastria nodes
 Other guides related with operation of Alastria Node are available in following documents: